JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpStringFormat Class.md

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratio
+   ' // Get the DPI scaling ratios
    DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
    DIM ryRatio AS SINGLE = graphics.GetDpiY / 96
    ' // Set the scale transform
    graphics.ScaleTransform(rxRatio, ryRatio)

+   ' // Create a font family from name
+   DIM fontFamily AS CGpFontFamily = "Times New Roman" ' // Create a font from the font family
+   DIM font AS CGpFont = CGpFont(@fontFamily, AfxGdipPointsToPixels(16, TRUE), FontStyleRegular, UnitPixel)

+   ' // Create a string format object and set its trimming style DIM stringFormat AS CGpStringFormat stringFormat.SetFormatFlags(StringFormatFlagsLineLimit) stringFormat.SetTrimming(StringTrimmingEllipsisWord)

    ' // Create a red solid brush
    DIM solidBrush AS CGpSolidBrush = ARGB_RED
-   ' // Create a font family from name
-   DIM fontFamily AS CGpFontFamily = "Times New Roman" ' // Create a font from the font family
-   DIM pFont AS CGpFont = CGpFont(@fontFamily, AfxGdipPointsToPixels(16, TRUE), FontStyleRegular, UnitPixel)

-   ' // Create a string format object and set its trimming style DIM stringFormat AS CGpStringFormat stringFormat.SetTrimming(StringTrimmingEllipsisWord)

    ' // Get the trimming style from the StringFormat object.
    DIM nStringTrimming AS StringTrimming = stringFormat.GetTrimming

    ' // Create a second StringFormat object with the same trimming style.
-   DIM stringFormat2 AS CGpStringFormat stringFormat2.SetTrimming(nStringTrimming)
+   DIM stringFormat2 AS CGpStringFormat stringFormat2.SetFormatFlags(StringFormatFlagsLineLimit)
+   stringFormat2.SetTrimming(nStringTrimming)

    ' // Use the second StringFormat object in a call to DrawString.
-   DIM wszText AS WSTRING * 260 = "One two three four five six seven eight nine ten" graphics.DrawString(@wszText, LEN(wszText), @pFont, 30, 30, 160, 60, @stringFormat, @solidBrush)
+   DIM wszText AS WSTRING * 260 = "One two three four five six seven eight nine ten" graphics.DrawString(@wszText, LEN(wszText), @font, 30, 30, 160, 60, @stringFormat2, @solidBrush)

    ' // Draw the rectangle that encloses the text
    DIM pen AS CGpPen = ARGB_RED